Breaking Down EU MDR Implementation for Class 1 Medical Devices

 Step 4: The Importance of Clinical Evidence in your Clinical Evaluation Report Writing as per EU MDR Implementation

 As discussed earlier, the EU MDR does not allow for grandfathering of products.
-Regardless of whether the medical device’s intended use and classification have been on the market for over 20 years, no complaint has been filed.
+No complaint has been filed regardless of whether the medical device’s intended use and classification have been on the market for over 20 years.

 A brand new application for CE marking needs to submit, providing clinical evidence to demonstrate the safety and effectiveness of the device.
 This means your Clinical Evaluation Report (CER) must be in order.